masci/dev/site/content/writing/turbo_charge_your_template_prompts_with_banks.md

 ```

 ## Control the examples

-Again from the Pinecone's article, there's an interesting example showing Langchain's capability to generate the examples in a way that the overall size of the generated prompt is below a certain value specified by the user.
-By using a special Python class called `LengthBasedExampleSelector`, the `FewShotPromptTemplate` class will be able to pick a suitable subset of the examples to generate the final text.
-In all honesty I don't fully understand how the `max_length` parameter works, plus I'm getting different results from the original blog article, anyways here's the code:
+Again, from the Pinecone's article, there's an interesting example showing Langchain's capability to generate the
+examples in a way that the overall size of the generated prompt stays below a certain value specified by the user.
+By using a special Python class called `LengthBasedExampleSelector`, the `FewShotPromptTemplate` class will be able to
+select a suitable subset of examples to generate the final text.
+In all honesty I don't fully understand how the
+`max_length` parameter works, plus I'm getting different results from the original blog article,
+anyways here's the code:

 ```py
 from langchain import FewShotPromptTemplate, PromptTemplate